gyamposudodzi/gyamposudodzi/README.md

 <!-- Short Bio -->
 ### 🧠 About Me

-- 🔭 Currently building **The lazarus project**: Smart AI-powered live forex trading system using MT5 & XGBoost, ChatGpt and python for and me and my friends, You can try it when it's done tho.
+- 🔭 Currently building **The lazarus project**: Smart AI-powered live forex trading system using MT5 & XGBoost, ChatGPT and python for and me and my friends, You can try it when it's done tho.
 Also working on **FLUC** a web app that gives voice to african writer to share their views and stories unhindered.
 - 🌱 Learning professional **forex strategies**, **AI in trading**, and **risk management systems** and How Smart Automations can help in Trading.
 - ⚡ On a mission to solve **real-world problems** through smart technology and intelligent systems.
 - 💬 Ask me about anything tech, trading and turning bold ideas to reality.